xhayper/RichPresenceAPI/README.md

 ## Why use this instead of 'discord-rpc-csharp' directly?

--   Unity broke the '[Named Pipe Client Stream](https://docs.microsoft.com/en-us/dotnet/api/system.io.pipes.namedpipeclientstream)' that '[discord-rpc-charp](https://github.com/Lachee/discord-rpc-csharp)' use, '[discord-rpc-charp](https://github.com/Lachee/discord-rpc-csharp)' recommended us to install a alternative called '[NativeNamedPipe](https://github.com/Lachee/unity-named-pipes/tree/master/UnityNamedPipe.Native)' which is a pain in the ass to install, So this plugin simplify it.
+Unity broke the '[Named Pipe Client Stream](https://docs.microsoft.com/en-us/dotnet/api/system.io.pipes.namedpipeclientstream)' that 'discord-rpc-charp' use,  so 'discord-rpc-charp' recommended us to install a alternative called '[NativeNamedPipe](https://github.com/Lachee/unity-named-pipes/tree/1d1abc0bce88c89ba728907f2d338e65c72b74ef/UnityNamedPipe.Native)', which is really hard to install via BepInEx.
+This plugin install it and load the native lib for you so you don't have to be in pain trying to get the native lib to work (trust me i spent hours of research just for it to work).

-## Why Unity version '2019.4.24'
+## Why Unity version '2019.4.24'?

--   This was originally planned to be used for '[Inscryption](https://store.steampowered.com/app/1092790/Inscryption)', Hence the '2019.4.2', but it can be used with any unity version.
+This was originally planned to be used for '[Inscryption](https://store.steampowered.com/app/1092790/Inscryption)' only, which runs on 2019.4.24, so i stick with it, it should be complatible with every version that discord-rpc-csharp support.

 ## Example Usage